cgosec/Blauhaunt/README.md

 ### Host IP Mapping
 Can be any CSV File.
 Delimiter can be specified and cols for Hostname and IP can be choosen

+## Acknowledgements
+ - [SEC Consult](https://sec-consult.com/de/) This work was massively motivated by my work in and with the SEC Defence team
+ - [LogonTracer](https://github.com/JPCERTCC/LogonTracer) inspired the layout and part of the techstack of this project